GluuFederation/docs-ce-prod/docs/source/authn-guide/basic.md

 ### Backend AD/LDAP
 If a backend AD or LDAP is being used to store passwords and authenticate users, navigate to: `Configuration` > `Manage authentication` > `Manage LDAP Authentication` and provide information on the backend directory, incuding bindDN, bindDN user password, Primary Key ( don't change local primary_key ), Server Name / IP along with port and BaseDN/s.

 A more detailed description of each field can be found in the [Manage Authentication](../admin-guide/oxtrust-ui/#manage-authentication) section of the Gluu docs.

 ## Make 'Basic' the Default

 By default, basic authentication is the default authentication method for the Gluu Server.
 In case it needs to be reset, follow these steps:

 1. Navigate to `Configuration` > `Manage Authentication` >  `Default Authentication Method`
- 2. Select 'basic' for 'Default acr' and / or 'oxTrust acr'
+1. Select 'basic' for 'Default acr' and / or 'oxTrust acr'

 ## Using Basic Authentication

 Open up a new browser or incognito window, try to login into your Gluu Server or perform SSO with an SP or RP.

+### Configuring Basic Authentication

+To switch the basic authentication method between username and email address, follow these steps:
+1. Navigate to `Configuration` > `Manage Authentication`
+1. Change the `Local Primary Key` to `uid` for username or `mail` for email address.

+Other LDAP configuration settings can be found in the [oxTrust documentation](../admin-guide/oxtrust-ui/#manage-authentication)

 ### Password reset in local Gluu LDAP